Skip to content

 • AddHeroJobs(services) — registers the Hangfire server with 5 workers, 30-second heartbeat, queues default + email, and 30-second polling.
 Reads DatabaseOptions:Provider to select Postgres (Hangfire.PostgreSql) or SQL Server storage.
 Registers FshJobActivator, FshJobFilter, LogJobFilter, HangfireTelemetryFilter, plus HangfireStaleLockCleanupService.

-• UseHeroJobDashboard(app, configuration) — wires the Hangfire dashboard at the route configured in HangfireOptions:Route (default /hangfire) behind a basic-auth filter using HangfireOptions:UserName + HangfireOptions:Password.
+• UseHeroJobDashboard(app, configuration) — wires the Hangfire dashboard at the route configured in HangfireOptions:Route (default /jobs) behind a basic-auth filter using HangfireOptions:UserName + HangfireOptions:Password.

 Service interface